-To provide optimum performance, a transmit side TCP implementation SHOULD:
+To provide optimum performance, an MPA-aware transmit side TCP implementation SHOULD be enabled to:

-- With an EMSS large enough to contain the FPDU, segment the outgoing TCP stream such that the first octet of every FPDU is aligned with the beginning of a TCP segment, and is entirely contained in the TCP segment. - Report the current EMSS to the MPA transmit layer.
+- \ With an EMSS large enough to contain the FPDU(s), segment the outgoing TCP stream such that the first octet of every TCP Segment begins with an FPDU.
+Multiple FPDUs MAY be packed into a single TCP segment as long as they are entirely contained in the TCP segment. - \ Report the current EMSS to the MPA transmit layer.